teo-tsirpanis/Sigourney/README.md

 ## Projects using Sigourney

-At the moment, Sigourney is known to be used by two projects, both of them developed by Sigourney's author.
+At the moment, Sigourney is known to be used by two projects, both developed by Sigourney's author.

 * [Covarsky][covarsky], a tool that brings co(ntra)variance in languages that don't support it like F#.
 * [Farkle][farkle], an LALR parsing library that uses Sigourney for [its grammar precompiler][farkle-precompiler].

 If your project uses Sigourney, feel free to open a pull request to add it to the list.
+It would really help with understanding if and how third parties are using it, and managing breaking changes.

 ## Why use Sigourney